smikhalevski/tokenizer-dsl/README.md

 takeNumber(/*input*/ 'a123', /*offset*/ 0); // → -1

 takeNumber(/*input*/ '0000', /*offset*/ 0);
-  // → 1, because valid number ends at 0 and ends at 1
+  // → 1, because valid number starts at 0 and ends at 1
 ```